Blosc/bloscpack/README.rst

   * Unpinn python-blosc (#51)

-  * Improved the computation of the chunksize when it is not divisible by typesize (#52)
+  * Improve the computation of the chunksize when it is not divisible by typesize (#52)

 * v0.10.0     - Thu Dec 10 2015